ethersphere/bee-docs/docs/learn/technology/access-control.md

 ## Tutorial

-In this section we'll provide information on how to use the **swarm-cli** to upload, download data with ACT or update the granee list.
+In this section we'll provide information on how to use the **swarm-cli** to upload, download data with ACT or update the grantee list.

 ### Upload